ajksharma/dda-serverspec-crate/README.md

                               :port Num
                               (optional-key :reachable?)
 Bool}]})
 ```
-The "tests.edn" has the schema of the ServerTestDomainConfig-variable.
+The "tests.edn" file has to match this schema.
-The default-value is that the test expects a positive boolean (e.g. :reachable? true) and this value can be omitted.
+The default value is that the test expects a positive boolean (e.g. :reachable? true) and this value can be omitted.

 ### Infra API
-The Infra configuration is a configuration on the infrastructure level of a crate.
+The infra configuration is a configuration on the infrastructure level of a crate.
 It contains the complete configuration options that are possible with the crate functions.
-On infra level we distinguishe between collecting facts (done in the settings phase without side effects) and test (done in test phase intentionally without sideeffects).
+On infra level we distinguish between collecting facts (done in the settings phase without side effects) and testing (done in test phase intentionally without side effects).
 Settings can also be used without tests in order to provide informations for conditional installations / configurations.

 The schema is: